-Women with sexual interest/arousal disorder have little or no interest in sex and do not respond subjectively or physically to sexual stimulation.
-The decrease in interest and ability to be sexually aroused is greater than what might be expected based on a woman’s age and the relationship duration.
-Lack of sexual interest and inability to be sexually aroused are considered a disorder only if they distress women and if interest is absent throughout the sexual experience.
+A temporary reduction in sexual interest is common, often caused by temporary conditions, such as fatigue.
+In contrast, sexual interest/arousal disorder causes interest in sexual activity and response to sexual stimulation to be decreased or absent for a longer period of time and to decrease more than would be expected for a woman’s age and the length of the sexual relationship.
+Lack of sexual interest and inability to be sexually aroused are considered a disorder only if they distress the woman and if interest is absent throughout the sexual experience.

 Common causes of sexual interest/arousal disorder are

-Psychologic factors (eg, depression, anxiety, low self-esteem, stress, anxiety, distractibility, lack of communication between partners, other relationship problems)
+Psychologic factors, such as depression, anxiety, low self-esteem, stress, distractions, lack of communication between partners, and other relationship problems

-Inadequate sexual stimulation or the wrong setting for sexual activity can also contribute to lack of sexual interest or arousal.
+Inadequate sexual stimulation or the wrong setting for sexual activity (for example, not private enough) can also contribute to sexual interest/arousal disorder.